 In October 2019, the Lansing State Journal spotted nearly forty websites masquerading as local news.
 Soon after, Priyanjana Bengani, of the Tow Center for Digital Journalism, via ace tech-detective work, unearthed five cross-country, interconnected, centrally controlled publishing networks (Metric Media LLC, Locality Labs, Franklin Archer, Record Inc., and Local Government Information Services — the accompanying diagram charts their overlapping organizational structure).

 What’s the purpose of pink slime?

 How partisan is pink slime?
 Where does it come from?
 Does it come in peace, bringing “coverage to underreported areas of American life” and “data-driven news about your community”?
 Does it have evil intent — hijacking ad dollars from legit local news, maybe a paid propaganda propagator or sleeper cells for an October surprise?
 Dunno.
 Not yet.

 I’m investigating those mysteries right now and hope to have answers for an upcoming post.
-Until then, I’ll recommend Aleszu Bajak’s Storybench examination of slime site content and offer this table, showing the pink slime that covers your state.
+Until then, I’ll recommend Aleszu Bajak’s Storybench examination of slime site content.